lm3nitro/Projects/Firewall/UFW/UFW.md

 ## Delete UFW Rules

 Next, if you wish to delete/remove a rule, you can first list out the rules with their respective number.
-THis wil list out the rules with the line number that can be used to reference the rule you no longer want:
+This wil list out the rules with the line number that can be used to reference the rule you no longer want:

 ```
 ufw status numbered